nicholaswmin/automap/benchmark/performance-runner/README.md

 // runner.toPlots()
 ```

-A more detailed example.

-Running 2 separate tasks for a total of 30 times,
-hypothetically creating and saving a user in a DB:
+A more detailed example, hypotheticaly creating and saving a user in a DB,
+then producing a *timeline* report:

 ```js
 const runner = new PerformanceRunner()